waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Stepping *onto* each tile (18,8) through (9,8) by moving westward along Y=8 does not trigger a map transition.
 *   Moving North from (10,8) when already on the tile and facing North (two-step) does not trigger a map transition.
 (Tested Turn #9858)
 *   Moving North from (11,8) when already on the tile and facing North (two-step) does not trigger a map transition.
 (Tested Turn #9861)

+# Cerulean City Item/Trainer Bug (29,27) & (30,27)
+- The Poké Ball item at (29,27) is currently unobtainable.
+Attempting to interact with it (or even just being near it at (29,28) and pressing A when the screen is clear) repeatedly triggers dialogue from Cool Trainer F (ID 7) at (30,27), e.g., 'ELECTRODE is loafing around...'.
+She is in a persistent dialogue loop and does not initiate a battle.
+Abandoning this item for now due to being stuck in a loop and receiving critical warnings.
+Will try again later if I pass by and remember.